 However, these products can be harmful, particularly to the vagina and vulva.
 The skin in these areas is delicate.
 Using a soap that isn’t safe for your vaginal area can cause irritation, inflammation, and even infection.

-Shopping for the best feminine soap or cleansing products for your areas below the belt should be just as easy as picking up the products marketed for the rest of your body.
+The problem is that it can be difficult to determine which products are actually the best soap for feminine hygiene and which are simply good marketing.
+Shopping for the best vaginal soap or cleansing products should be just as easy as picking up soap for the rest of your body.
+But, it isn’t.

-The word vulva references the parts that are around the vagina, specifically the:
+The vulva is the outer area.
+It includes the external parts that are around the vagina, specifically the:

 - Clitoral Hood

 - Inner and outer labia (or vaginal lips)

 Since the vagina is internal, you don’t focus your cleansing routine there.
 Instead, you’re usually washing the outer area called the vulva.